Good Will Hunting: Marketing

-After the end of production in June, Weinsten ordered a test screening for Good Will Hunting.
-It ended up scoring the highest among all films Miramax had ever produced, leading the studio to move up the film's premiere to December 5, 1997, one week before James Cameron's Titanic.
+After the end of production in June 1997, Weinstein ordered a test screening for Good Will Hunting.
+It ended up scoring the highest among all films Miramax had ever produced, leading the studio to move up the film's premiere to December 5, 1997, one week before James Cameron's film Titanic.
 At the time, Miramax had become renowned in the industry for its relentless marketing campaigns, targeted at winning as many Academy Awards as possible, as a strategy to promote their independent films to wider audiences.
 At the 69th Academy Awards, the studio had garnered twenty nominations for its 1996 productions, including twelve for The English Patient and two each for Sling Blade and Emma.
-According to The New York Times, Miramax's strategy that year had involved an advertising campaign in Variety and The Hollywood Reporter, telephone campaigns and screenings to market their lesser-known films to Academy voters, television and radio shows about the making of Miramax films, and a series of cultural events tied to their films.
+According to The New York Times, Miramax's strategy that year had involved an advertising campaign in Variety and The Hollywood Reporter, telephone campaigns and screenings to market their lesser-known films to Academy voters, television and radio shows about the production of Miramax films, and a series of cultural events tied to their films.
 Weinstein had denied that the studio staged extreme marketing campaigns for the Academy Awards, and an executive stated that their marketing strategy aimed to reach large audiences, not win awards.
-Nearing the premiere, Miramax used a similarly intense strategy for Good Will Hunting, running a marketing campaign featuring Affleck and Damon that soon led them to become exhausted.
+Leading up to the premiere, Miramax used a similarly intense strategy for Good Will Hunting, running a marketing campaign featuring Affleck and Damon that soon led them to become exhausted.
 Despite being understanding of the studio's motivations, Damon later said: "The whole experience was overwhelming, very unhealthy."